antog16/Predicting_Used_Cars_Prices/README.md

 This repository contains a machine learning model for predicting the prices of used cars based on a variety of features.
 The project aims to demonstrate the process of data cleaning, exploratory data analysis (EDA), feature engineering, and building a predictive model using various machine learning algorithms (RandomForestRegressor & XGBoostRegressor).

+An app on streamlit was created to deploy the model and generate predictions: https://predictingusedcarsprices.streamlit.app/

 ## Project Overview

 The goal of this project is to predict the prices of used cars from a dataset containing information about different car attributes.
 The dataset includes features like car make, model, year, mileage, fuel type, and others that affect the price of a used car.